 - Having water bottles dispersed throughout the field at each drill.
 This way, players can get a squirt of water whenever they please.
 It also doesn’t put a 2-3 break into practice, which ultimately saves more time for drills.
-We found this to be most efficient.
+We found this to be the most efficient.

 - Dedicating a 2-minute slot (sometimes 2 or 3 blocks) of water break time so kids can hydrate properly

-Working Off A Practice Script
+Football Practice Script